Donald Trump will be the 47th president of the United States

 Mr. Trump also made clear inroads with Arab Americans and Muslims furious with the Biden administration for backing Israel in its wars in Gaza and Lebanon.

 And Mr. Trump made significant gains in many blue states.
-In Florida, New York, and New Jersey – three states where he keeps homes – he improved on his 2020 numbers significantly.
+In states where he keeps homes – blue New York and New Jersey as well as red Florida – he improved on his 2020 numbers significantly.
 And he gained votes in many diverse cities, including his old hometown of New York City.

 Across the country, Mr. Trump performed even better overall in rural counties than his impressive showing in recent years, while holding his own or even gaining ground in the suburbs that had moved against him and the GOP in 2020 and recent midterm elections.